-(2) Liquidity Risk
+(2) Liquidity Risk Management

 At SMBC, liquidity risk is regarded as one of the major risks.
-So as not to be overly dependent on market-based funding to cover short-term cash outflows, SMBC's liquidity risk management is based on a framework consisting of setting funding gap limits and guidelines, maintaining a system of highly liquid supplementary funding sources, and establishing contingency plans.
+SMBC's liquidity risk management is based on a framework consisting of setting funding gap limits and guidelines, maintaining highly liquid supplementary funding sources, and establishing contingency plans.